Published:

 Mobile card terminal

-A physical device (e.g. from SumUp, Worldline or via Payrexx) that accepts debit cards, credit cards and contactless payments.
-The devices cost a one-off payment of between EUR 16 and EUR 400, depending on the range of functions.
-A SumUp Air costs around EUR 16 without a contract commitment, while a Worldline terminal is often rented (from approx. EUR 25–40/mth.).
+A physical device (e.g., from SumUp, Worldline, or via Payrexx) that accepts debit cards, credit cards, and contactless payments.
+The devices cost a one-off fee between EUR 16 and EUR 400, depending on the range of functions.
+A SumUp Air costs around EUR 16 without contractual obligation, while a Worldline terminal is often rented (from approx. EUR 25–40/mo.).

-Tap to Pay transforms your smartphone into a card terminal.
-The customer holds their card or smartphone against your device and the payment is processed via NFC.
-Various PSPs offer this function — with Payrexx, Tap to Pay is available from a one-off check fee of EUR 49, with SumUp via the app.
+Tap to Pay turns your smartphone into a card terminal.
+The customer holds their card or smartphone against your device, and the payment is processed via NFC.
+Various PSPs offer this feature — with Payrexx, for example, Tap to Pay is available from a one-off verification fee of EUR 49, and with SumUp via the app.
 Tap to Pay is particularly suitable for businesses that want to carry as little hardware as possible.

 TWINT QR code

 A TWINT QR sticker at your stall allows payments directly via the customer's TWINT app.
-The fee for the basic QR sticker is 1.3 % of the transaction amount — with no monthly fixed costs.
-Alternatively, TWINT runs via your PSP, in which case their TWINT conditions apply (e.g. 1.25 % + EUR 0.18 with Payrexx Standard or 1.30 % + EUR 0.30 with Payrexx Free).
+The fee for the basic QR sticker is 1.3 % of the transaction amount — without monthly fixed costs.
+Alternatively, TWINT runs via your PSP, in which case their TWINT conditions apply (e.g., 1.25 % + EUR 0.18 with Payrexx Standard or 1.30 % + EUR 0.30 with Payrexx Free).

-The key to the combination solution: The on-site payment method should run through the same PSP as your online shop.
-Then all transactions flow into one Dashboard and you receive a consolidated statement.
+The key to the combined solution: the on-site payment method should run through the same PSP as your webshop.
+Then all transactions flow into one Dashboard, and you receive a consolidated statement.
 When choosing, make sure that the PSP supports both online payments and physical payments (terminal or Tap to Pay).

-5. One dashboard, all sales: centrally manage online and on-site payments
+5. One Dashboard, all sales: centrally managing online and on-site payments

-The biggest operational advantage of a combined solution is central management.
-Instead of reconciling two statements from two providers at the end of the month, you see in a single Dashboard:
+The biggest operational advantage of a combined solution is centralized management.
+Instead of reconciling two statements from two providers at the end of the month, you can see in a single Dashboard:

-All online orders from the webshop, all on-site payments via terminal or Tap to Pay, all TWINT transactions — whether online or at the stall — as well as total daily, weekly and monthly sales broken down by payment method.
+All online orders from the webshop, all on-site payments via terminal or Tap to Pay, all TWINT transactions — whether online or at the stall — as well as the total daily, weekly, and monthly sales broken down by payment method.

-This not only simplifies accounting but also planning: you can quickly identify what proportion of your sales comes from pre-orders and what from walk-in customers.
-If you work with a fiduciary, you can use the consolidated statement directly as the basis for bookkeeping.
+This not only makes accounting easier but also planning: you quickly see what proportion of your sales comes from pre-orders and what comes from passing trade.
+If you work with a fiduciary, you can use the consolidated statement directly as a basis for booking.

-Payout to your Swiss bank account (IBAN) occurs daily, weekly or monthly depending on the PSP.
-For correct bookkeeping within the Swiss SME chart of accounts, a transit account (e.g. account 1090) is recommended to account for the time delay between customer payment and payout.
-You book the PSP's transaction fees as bank charges (account 6840), without VAT deduction, as payment services are exempt from tax according to Art.
+Payout to your Swiss bank account (IBAN) takes place daily, weekly, or monthly, depending on the PSP.
+For correct booking in the Swiss KMU chart of accounts, a transit account (e.g., account 1090) is recommended, which reflects the time delay between customer payment and payout.
+You book the transaction fees of the PSP as bank charges (account 6840), without VAT deduction, since payment services are exempt from tax in accordance with Art.
 21 para.
-2 no. 19 VAT Act.
+2 no. 19 of the Swiss VAT Act.

-Lisa operates a poke bowl food truck in the Zurich Region.
-On Saturdays she stands at the Bülach weekly market, and during the week on company premises in Wallisellen.
-This is how she set up her combination solution:
+Lisa runs a poke bowl food truck in the Zurich Region.
+On Saturdays, she is at the Bülach weekly market, and during the week, she is on a company site in Wallisellen.
+This is how she set up her combined solution:

-Webshop for pre-orders: Lisa created a one-page shop using the Payrexx Storefront, which lists her five poke bowls (each EUR 18.50) and three drinks.
-Customers select a pickup window (e.g. 11:30–12:00) and pay by TWINT or credit card.
-She shares the shop link every Wednesday evening in her Instagram story.
+Webshop for pre-orders: Lisa created a one-page shop using Payrexx Storefront, listing her five poke bowls (EUR 18.50 each) and three drinks.
+Customers select a pickup time slot (e.g., 11:30–12:00) and pay via TWINT or credit card.
+She shares the shop link in her Instagram story every Wednesday evening.

 On-site payment at the market: At the weekly market, Lisa uses Tap to Pay on her iPhone.
-Walk-in customers hold their debit card or smartphone against Lisa's phone and pay contactlessly.
-Additionally, she has a TWINT QR sticker on the counter for customers who prefer to pay by TWINT app.
+Passing customers hold their debit card or smartphone against Lisa's phone and pay contactlessly.
+In addition, she has a TWINT QR sticker on the counter for customers who prefer to pay via the TWINT app.

-Central billing: All payments — the Instagram pre-orders and the impulse purchases at the market — run through the same Payrexx account.
-Lisa sees on the Dashboard that around 35 % of her revenue now comes from pre-orders.
-She exports her weekly billing as CSV for her fiduciary.
+Centralized billing: All payments — the Instagram pre-orders and the spontaneous purchases at the market — run through the same Payrexx account.
+Lisa sees in the Dashboard that around 35 % of her sales now come from pre-orders.
+She exports her weekly statement as a CSV for her fiduciary.

-Monthly costs: Lisa uses the Payrexx Standard plan for EUR 15/mth.
-With a monthly revenue of around EUR 8’000 (of which approx. EUR 5’000 is card/TWINT), she effectively pays between EUR 65 and EUR 115 in transaction fees, depending on the payment mix — plus the EUR 15 subscription fee.
+Monthly costs: Lisa uses the Payrexx Standard plan for EUR 15/mo.
+With a monthly turnover of around EUR 8’000 (of which approx. EUR 5’000 card/TWINT), she pays effectively between EUR 65 and EUR 115 in transaction fees, depending on the payment mix — plus the EUR 15 subscription fee.

-The costs of a combined online and on-site payment solution consist of three components: monthly fixed costs (subscription), transaction fees per payment and potentially hardware costs for a terminal.
-The following table compares the relevant providers for a typical food truck with EUR 5’000 monthly card volume:
+The costs of a combined online and on-site payment solution consist of three components: monthly fixed costs (subscription), transaction fees per payment, and potentially hardware costs for a terminal.
+The following table compares the relevant providers for a typical food truck with EUR 5’000 in monthly card sales:

 Provider | Monthly subscription | Credit card | TWINT | Terminal | Webshop |

-All prices are exclusive of value added tax.
-The credit card fees shown apply to Swiss consumer cards (Visa/Mastercard).
+All prices exclude VAT.
+The specified credit card fees apply to Swiss consumer cards (Visa/Mastercard).
 Business cards and foreign cards may trigger higher fees.

-A concrete sample calculation: With EUR 5’000 monthly volume, of which 60 % is credit card/debit card and 40 % TWINT, the total monthly cost with Payrexx Standard is around EUR 90–100 (EUR 15 subscription + approx. EUR 50 card fees + approx. EUR 25–35 TWINT fees).
-With SumUp without a subscription (only card payment, no TWINT), you are at about EUR 75–125 in pure transaction fees — however, without an online shop function with integrated TWINT.
+A concrete example calculation: with a monthly turnover of EUR 5’000, of which 60 % is credit card/debit card and 40 % is TWINT, the total monthly cost with Payrexx Standard is around EUR 90–100 (EUR 15 subscription + approx. EUR 50 card fees + approx. EUR 25–35 TWINT fees).
+With SumUp without a subscription (card payment only, no TWINT), you are looking at about EUR 75–125 in pure transaction fees — however, without a webshop function with integrated TWINT.

-Keep in mind: The lowest transaction fees are of little use if you have to manually reconcile two separate systems.
-The time required for dual billing, manual reconciliations and separate exports can quickly consume any cost advantage.
+Keep in mind: the lowest transaction fees are of little use if you have to manually reconcile two separate systems.
+The time spent on duplicate statements, manual reconciliation, and separate exports can quickly eat up the cost advantage.
 Calculate for your specific turnover whether an individual solution or a combined solution is more cost-effective.

-8. Checklist: Set up online shop + on-site payment for your food truck
+8. Checklist: setting up a webshop + on-site payment for your food truck

-Check business form: As a sole proprietorship or GmbH, you can register directly with most Swiss PSPs.
-An entry in the commercial register accelerates activation.
+Check legal structure: as a sole proprietorship or GmbH, you can register directly with most Swiss PSPs.
+A commercial register entry speeds up the activation process.

-Set up online shop: Enter products, prices in EUR, pickup time slots and contact details.
-Less is more — keep the range clear.
+Set up webshop: enter products, prices in EUR, pickup time slots, and contact details.
+Less is more — keep the product range clear.

-Set up on-site payment method: Order a terminal, activate Tap to Pay or request TWINT QR stickers.
+Set up on-site payment method: order a terminal, activate Tap to Pay, or apply for a TWINT QR sticker.

-Run a test order: Place an order yourself in your online shop, check the payment process and test the terminal or Tap to Pay before first use.
+Perform a test order: order from your own webshop, check the payment process, and test the terminal or Tap to Pay before the first live use.

-Enter payout account: Enter Swiss IBAN and define payment frequency (weekly is recommended for food trucks with ongoing purchases of goods).
+Store payout account: enter Swiss IBAN and set the payout frequency (weekly is recommended for food trucks with ongoing inventory purchases).

 Spread the webshop link: Instagram bio, Google Business Profile, flyers at the stall, QR code on the menu.

-Prepare accounting: Set up transit account 1090, book fees to account 6840.
-For small volumes, a monthly collective entry is sufficient.
+Prepare accounting: set up transit account 1090, book fees to account 6840.
+For small volumes, a monthly collective booking is sufficient.

-Evaluate after the first month: How much turnover comes online, how much on-site?
+Evaluate after the first month: how much turnover comes from online, how much from on-site?
 Is the payment mix correct?
-Adjust your subscription or payment methods if necessary.
+Adjust the subscription or payment methods if necessary.

-How you combine webshop and on-site payment for your food truck with Payrexx
+How you combine Payrexx webshop and on-site payment for your food truck

-As a Swiss PSP, Payrexx offers a combination solution for precisely this scenario: Via the Payrexx Storefront, you create an ordering webshop without programming skills, activate TWINT, credit card and other payment methods and simultaneously accept on-site payments via Tap to Pay or terminal.
+As a Swiss PSP, Payrexx offers a combined solution for exactly this scenario: via Payrexx Storefront, you create an ordering webshop without coding skills, activate TWINT, credit card, and other payment methods, and simultaneously accept on-site payments via Tap to Pay or terminal.

-All transactions — online and at the stall — run through one account with consolidated billing and payouts to your Swiss IBAN account.
-The Free-Plan is suitable for trying it out, while the Standard plan from EUR 15/mth. offers lower transaction fees and API access for advanced integrations.
+All transactions — online and at the stall — run through one account with consolidated statement and payout to your Swiss IBAN account.
+The Free plan is suitable for trying it out, while the Standard plan from EUR 15/mo. offers lower transaction fees and API access for advanced integrations.

-You can test Payrexx for 30 days for free, without a credit card or obligation.
+You can test Payrexx for 30 days free of charge, with no credit card or obligation required.

 Frequently Asked Questions about Webshop and On-Site Payment for Food Trucks in Switzerland